Lakens/ANOVApower/README.md

 This analysis tells us that running the study with 100 participants in each condition is quite likely to *not* yield a significant test result, even if our expected pattern of differences is true.
 This is clearly not optimal.
-If we perform a study, we would like to get informative results
-- which means we should be likely to detect effect we expect or care about, if they are there, and not find effects, if they are absent.
+If we perform a study, we would like to get informative results, which means we should be likely to detect effect we expect or care about, if these effects exist, and not find effects, if they are absent.

 How many participants do we need for sufficient power?
 Given the expected difference and standard deviation, d = 0.34375, and f =